vsb-data/swc_2024/docs/index.md

 title: SWC 2024 - Home
 ---

-# Welcome to the Neuronauts at SWC 2024
+# Welcome to the <TEAM_NAME> at SWC 2024

 ## Bridging Disciplines at VŠB-TUO

 ![SWC 2024 Banner](./SWC.png)

-Join us at the Scientific Writing Camp (SWC) 2024 hosted by VŠB - Technical University of Ostrava, where our team, Neuronauts, collaborates with other academic teams to innovate across disciplines.
+Join us at the Scientific Writing Camp (SWC) 2024 hosted by VŠB - Technical University of Ostrava, where our teams, Neuronauts and <micro_tem_2> innovate across disciplines.
 Our goal is to identify knowledge gaps and foster interdisciplinary research that spans multiple faculties.

 ### About SWC 2024